alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 *I also ordered the cheapest portable workbench I could find ($30) that had a vise, so I can stop making sawdust inside.*

-A few days later, I got to sawing the shelves to size with my cheap Japanese pull saw I bought from Lidl years ago.
+A few days later, I got to sawing the shelves with my cheap Japanese pull saw I bought from Lidl years ago.

 > Hint: Hand sawing a long wood board with no skill will certainly end up with a crooked edge.
 Stacking up 5 boards one on top of the other will still end up crooked.

 > Uhm, I guess the hint is, buy a track saw, or make sure the crooked edge isn't visible.
-Hand sawing a straight long edge is not easy.

 {{< img src="bookshelf-work-process.jpg" alt="making the bookshelf" sizes="(min-width: 60em) 810px, 80vw" >}}